bbauska/TUMx-DWAPNx/README.md

 new position for nodes, we&apos;re going to start adding attributes to our nodes.
-So,

-in this node variable, we still have stored any element with class node

-and after calling this, there will be a class node element for any of our nodes

-in the data.
-So, what we&apos;re going to do now on every tick, we&apos;re going to update

-two attributes of our nodes and those two attributes are defining the position.
+So, in this node variable, we still have stored any element with class node and after calling this, there will be a class node element for any of our nodes in the data.
+So, what we&apos;re going to do now on every tick, we&apos;re going to update two attributes of our nodes and those two attributes are defining the position.

-So, the first one is cx at the position in the x-direction and it&apos;s going to be

-defined by a function and in this case, this gets a data point and that is d3

-convention.
-This data point is actually going to be our node s

-calculated in the force layout up here.
+The first one is cx at the position in the x-direction and it&apos;s going to be defined by a function and in this case, this gets a data point and that is d3 convention.
+This data point is actually going to be our node as calculated in the force layout up here.

-So what&apos;s happening in this calculation is that we have our node element that you can

-remember from the lecture before and that one has a source and a

-target - in the case of the links and just the name in the case of the nodes.
+What&apos;s happening in this calculation is that we have our node element that you can remember from the lecture before and that one has a source and a target - in the case of the links and just the name in the case of the nodes.

-So, what we&apos;re going to do every time this function is called, we can access the

-node element used in our force layout using this d variable.
-So, what we&apos;re going to

-do is going to set the x position of our node to whatever d3 have calculated for

-the x-position in the graph simulation, in the physics simulation

-that calculates the position.
-So, with now doing this, we&apos;re going to connect the x

-position of the node on the screen to the x position to the node in the

-physics simulation and we&apos;re going to do the same thing for the y position, return

-this time dy.
+What we&apos;re going to do every time this function is called, we can access the node element used in our force layout using this d variable.
+So, what we&apos;re going to do is going to set the x position of our node to whatever d3 have calculated for the x-position in the graph simulation, in the physics simulation that calculates the position.
+So, with now doing this, we&apos;re going to connect the x position of the node on the screen to the x position to the node in the physics simulation and we&apos;re going to do the same thing for the y position, return this time dy.
 Let&apos;s try it and see if that works.

 Aha!
-And now all the nodes get the position that d3 has calculated

-for them in our physics simulation.
-Next thing we need to do is do the same thing

-for the links and let me just make that look a bit nicer.
-In the same

-tick event function, we&apos;re going to also do the same to our links, except this

-time, we need to define four different positions, because the link has a

-beginning and an end position and then there&apos;ll be a line between those.
-So, I&apos;m
+And now all the nodes get the position that d3 has calculated for them in our physics simulation.
+Next thing we need to do is do the same thing for the links and let me just make that look a bit nicer.
+In the same tick event function, we&apos;re going to also do the same to our links, except this time, we need to define four different positions, because the link has a beginning and an end position and then there&apos;ll be a line between those.

-going to start off using x1 which is the x position of the beginning of the line

-and it&apos;s going to be the same thing function d and this time our link element has a source and the target and those get separate positions calculated by the physics simulation.
+I&apos;m going to start off using x1 which is the x position of the beginning of the line and it&apos;s going to be the same thing function d and this time our link element has a source and the target and those get separate positions calculated by the physics simulation.
 So, we&apos;re going to say source.x, and then next one it&apos;s going to be the y position of the beginning of the line, and this one is going to be source.y, target is going to come next.

 Now, the third one is x2, x is position of the end of the line.
 This time, the target x position and, finally, the y2 attribute function d return the d.target y.
 Now, we set for each of the link elements, we set the x and y positions of the source of the link and the x and y position of the target of the link.
 So, after saving that file, gone back to our simulations, reload the page, hit the button, et voila!
 We do have a nice graph with nodes and links in between them.